Fabio Wardley: Wardley vs. Clarke

-On 31 March 2024, he retained his 4 titles with a split decision draw against Frazer Clarke at The O2 Arena in London.
+On 31 March 2024, he retained his four titles with a split decision draw against Frazer Clarke at The O2 Arena in London.
 One ringside judge scored the fight 114–113 to Wardley, another had it 115–112 for Clarke while the third ruled the contest a 113–113 tie.

 Wardley vs. Clarke II

-In August 2024, Wardley signed a multi-fight deal with Frank Warren's Queensbury Promotions ahead of a rematch with Clarke at Kingdom Arena in Riyadh, Saudi Arabia, on 12 October 2024, which he won by knockout in the first round.
+In August 2024, Wardley signed a multi-fight deal with Frank Warren's Queensbury Promotions, ahead of a rematch with Clarke at Kingdom Arena in Riyadh, Saudi Arabia, on the undercard of Artur Beterbiev vs. Dmitry Bivol on 12 October 2024.
+Wardley won by devastating knockout in the first round.
+Clarke suffered a broken jaw and visible skull deformation following the bout.

 Wardley vacated his British title in March 2025 after being named as mandatory challenger for the WBA regular heavyweight championship held by Kubrat Pulev.

 WBA and WBO interim heavyweight champion

 Wardley vs. Huni

 He faced Justis Huni for the WBA interim heavyweight title at Portman Road in Ipswich on 7 June 2025.
-Originally, he was set to face Jarrell Miller for the title, but Miller had to pull out on April 30, citing a shoulder injury.
+Originally, he was set to face Jarrell Miller for the title, but Miller pulled out on 30 April, citing a shoulder injury.

 Huni outboxed Wardley for nine rounds and was well ahead on the scorecards before Wardley suddenly knocked him out in the tenth round with an overhand right, winning the title.

 Wardley vs. Parker

 On 25 October 2025, Wardley beat former WBO heavyweight champion Joseph Parker in the eleventh round via TKO.
-After stunning Parker and forcing him against the ropes, Wardley unleashed a barrage of punches that prompted referee Howard Foster to wave it off.
+After stunning Parker and forcing him against the ropes, Wardley unleashed a barrage of punches that prompted referee Howard Foster to stop the fight.
 With this victory, Wardley captured the WBO interim heavyweight title.

 WBO heavyweight champion

-Wardley became full WBO champion on 17 November 2025 when Oleksandr Usyk vacated the title after being ordered to face him.
+Wardley was promoted to full WBO heavyweight champion on 17 November 2025 when Oleksandr Usyk vacated the title after being ordered to face him.

+Wardley vs. Dubois

+Wardley was scheduled to make a voluntary first defence of his WBO heavyweight title against former IBF heavyweight world champion Daniel Dubois at the Co-op Live in Manchester, England, on 9 May 2026.

+On the night of the fight, Wardley started the first round aggressively, knocking Dubois down just ten seconds into the contest with a clean right hand.
+He followed this up by dropping Dubois again in the third round.
+However, Dubois gradually took control of the centre of the ring as the fight progressed.
+By the later rounds, Wardley began to tire and suffered significant swelling to his right eye as a result of repeated shots to the face.
+The contest ended in the eleventh round when, after continuous power shots from Dubois, the referee intervened to save a defenceless Wardley from further punishment.
+Dubois was declared the winner via technical knockout, claiming the WBO title to become a two-time world heavyweight champion.